mscott24/Classification-of-Whole-Exome-Sequencing/README.md

-# Classification of Whole Exome Sequencing
+# Classification of Genomic Variants from Whole Exome Sequencing with Machine Learning

 Final project from CS542 Machine Learning (2018)

-Title: Classification of Genomic Variants from Whole Exome Sequencing with Machine Learning

 Abstract:Next Generation Sequencing (NGS) allows for the in depth investigation of cancer genomes.
 As whole genome sequencing transitions from research environment to